 The only time I played after those 365 days was one time I went up to Murder Inc Records about ten years later and all the same guys were playing there as if they had never moved but the table had teleported over.
 Irv Gotti, therapper who owned Murder Inc, won about $2000 off of me in a big pot and I left after that and didn’t play again.
 I went to the game with Lenny Barshack who had just sold a poker sofware company.

 On the way there Lenny told me how one month after he sold his company he had a heart attack on a ski slope and had officially died.

 Running a company is like being mugged.
-When you are mugged you get a jolt of adrenalin that SCREAMS to your body: FIGHT! or FLIGHT!
+When you are mugged you get a jolt of adrenaline that SCREAMS to your body: FIGHT! or FLIGHT!
 But when you run a company its like you are constantly being mugged but you still stare at the computer all day.
-So the adrenalin builds up with nowhere to go.
-All the adrenalin does is keep you alive because otherwise you’d probably die from being mugged so much.
+So the adrenaline builds up with nowhere to go.
+All the adrenaline does is keep you alive because otherwise you’d probably die from being mugged so much.

 A) Everyone at the table is your friend but they are all lying to you to steal your money.
 I wanted to be around these grubby guys more than I wanted to be around my wife and newborn.
 More than I wanted to be around real friends.
 More than I wanted to be around my work colleagues or my family.
 I don’t know why.
 Something was wrong with me.
 All day long I read books about poker, and all night I would play.